ipalchou/portfolio/README.md

 # Assignment 3 & 4: Critique by Design
 <a href="https://ipalchou.github.io/portfolio/Assingment34.html"> Link to Assignment 3 & 4</a>

+# My journey towards creating the final project
+<a href="https://ipalchou.github.io/portfolio/FinalProjectP1.html" target="_blank">Click here to view how i created the final project</a>

-# Final Project
+# Final Project in Shorthand
-<a href="https://carnegiemellon.shorthandstories.com/bangladesh/index.html" target="_blank">Click here to view my final project</a>
+<a href="https://carnegiemellon.shorthandstories.com/bangladesh/index.html" target="_blank">Click here to view my final project in Shorthand</a>